tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 ![Synchronous](images/otlp-synchronous.png)

-Synchronous mode is recommended when simplicity of implementation is desirable and when the client and the server are connected via very low-latency network, such as for example when the client is an instrumented application and the server is a OpenTelemetry Service running as as a local daemon.
+Synchronous mode is recommended when simplicity of implementation is desirable and when the client and the server are connected via very low-latency network, such as for example when the client is an instrumented application and the server is a OpenTelemetry Service running as a local daemon.

 The maximum achievable throughput in synchronous mode is `max_request_size / (network_latency + server_response_time)`.
 For example if the request can contain at most 100 spans, network roundtrip latency is 200ms and server response time is 300 ms, then the maximum achievable throughput is `100 spans / (200ms+300ms)` or 200 spans per second.
 It is easy to see that in high latency networks or when the server response time is high it is difficult to achieve good throughput unless requests are very big (even when client, server and network throughput potentially allow much bigger processing rate).